-The full text of the Code is available on our website and is attached as Schedule "A" to our 2012 information circular filed on SEDAR.
+The full text of the Code is available on our website and is attached as Appendix "C" to this information circular and filed on SEDAR.

 Describe any steps the Board takes to ensure directors exercise independent judgment in considering transactions and agreements in respect of which a director or executive officer has a material interest.